newtribesmission/restrict-registration-for-wpmem/readme.txt

      - $registration_form_message = "&lt;p style='padding: 10px; background-color: #ff6; border: 2px solid #aa4;'&gt;The email address you use must be on the pre-approved list pre-approved&lt;/p&gt;";
 * "Email not approved" message ($email_not_approved_message)
  * This is the error message that appears when attempting to register using an unapproved email address
- * If the redirect option below is used, this will not be used.
  * Example:
      - $email_not_approved_message = "&lt;p style='line-height: 120%; text-align: left; padding: 0 5px; font-weight: normal;'&gt;We're sorry.
 You are using an E-mail address that has not been pre-approved.&lt;/p&gt;";
 * Redirect on unapproved email ($redirect_on_unapproved_email and $redirect_on_unapproved_email_url)
- * To redirect on error instead of showing a message, set $redirect_on_unapproved_email to true
+ * To redirect on error instead of just showing a message, set $redirect_on_unapproved_email to true
  * Be sure to use valid url (ie 'https://' . $_SERVER['SERVER_NAME'] . '/YOUR-FAILURE-PAGE/')
+ * Use [ntmrr_registration_error] on the redirect page to show the error on that page if needed
  * Example:
      - $redirect_on_unapproved_email = false;
      - $redirect_on_unapproved_email_url = 'https://' . $_SERVER['SERVER_NAME'] . '/YOUR-FAILURE-PAGE/';